How honest are you with your doctor? With your partner? With yourself?

 1. How is your diet?

 Both eating too much and eating too little can negatively impact your fertility.
-Body mass index (BMI) is a measure of our fatness and can be used to screen for weight categories that may lead to health problems.
-A BMI outside of the desired range has been tied to ovulation and pregnancy issues in women and sperm deficiencies in men.
+Body mass index (BMI) is a measure of our body fat and can be used to screen for weight categories that may lead to health problems.
+A BMI outside of the desired range has been tied to ovulation and pregnancy in women and sperm deficiencies in men.
 An excessively high or excessively low BMI can also reduce the effectiveness of fertility treatment.

 “We understand that many of our patients aren’t intentionally dishonest about what and how much (or little) they eat.
 Instead, they’re simply unaware.
 To help develop an accurate idea about their diets, I commonly recommend patients keep a food diary or work with a structured weight-maintenance program,” advises Dr. Beall.